Zingers-ZA/plutus-pioneer-notes/week4/1-offchain-code.md

         - inputs exist
         - pays correct fees
         - correct collateral
+        - script hashes(if any) match script hash in address
+        - all corresponding private keys have signed for attached pubkeys
-        - if this phase fails, the tx fails without costing fees or collateral
+        - <b>NB: if this phase fails, the tx fails without costing fees or collateral</b>
-    2. runs all scripts included in the transaction
+    2. runs all scripts included in the transaction(including ref scripts)
-        - if the scripts validate the tx actions, the node will add the transaction to the ledge and collect fees
+        - if the scripts validate the tx actions, the node will add the transaction to the ledger and collect fees
+        - if any script fails, node collects collateral and ignores following scripts(if any)
-        - `all scripts must succeed`
+        - <b>NB: all scripts must succeed</b>

 ### Determinism
 - offchain code can fully evaluate whether a transaction will succeed before it ever reaches a node